dwp/accessibility-manual/app/views/best-practice/agile-teams/README.md

 If it’s not accessible it’s not done.
 As part of your definition of done, the service should be checked for accessibility using both automated and manual tests.

+We have published guidance on [how to do accessibility testing](/best-practice/how-to-do-accessibility-testing).

 An example of accessibility considerations in a definition of done:
-- Automated accessibility tests passed using axe-core
+- Automated accessibility tests passing in the acceptance tests
 - Manual accessibility tests passed using Accessibility Insights
-- Manually checked usability using only a keyboard
 - Manually checked usability using a screen reader
 - Manually checked usability using a screen magnifier
 - Manually checked usability using speech recognition
+- Accessibility statement updated

 ## Public Beta